 1. I found bedding that I loved

 The first order of business was to find new bedding.
-I knew I wanted calming, peaceful colors for the bedroom and The Maestro is a Type 2 in the Dressing Your Truth system.
+I knew I wanted calming, peaceful colors for the bedroom and my husband is a Type 2 in the Dressing Your Truth system.
 This means that grey is one of his signature colors.
 I’ve decorated the house without asking his opinion plenty of times, so I thought this time I would choose the colors that I know work with his Type 2 Energy.
 They are super calming colors, so that was perfect for a bedroom anyway.

 I went to look for bedding just knowing I wanted something with grey.
 I finally found a beautiful plum/purple/grey set that I love.
 (I couldn’t find the exact set online anywhere since it was discontinued, but I did find a couple that look very similar: HERE, HERE, and HERE.)

 I got rid of the old green and brown bed set, and already that made a huge difference in the energy of my bedroom!
 Here is the new set with the old paint and curtains.

 I had also put up some new lamps I got during our IKEA trip in May.
 Before we only had one lamp and it had seen better days!